 So when we put the Combo on the table we all looked at it, we knew it was time for it to ride off into the sunset.
-Not having to house the 17" form factor opening the door to do something new.
-I got started with a massive rethink of our overall backpack strategy for our Standard line of products.
+Not having to house the 17"opened the door to do something new.
+I got started with a massive rethink of our overall backpack strategy for our Nylon line.
 I wanted a general use bag that was "best in class" but that I could also offer to our core base of Apple users.

 JKD - Hence the Universal Backpack.